The Future of Movable Type

 There’s no guarantee that we’ll stay a Six Apart customer for our blogs for ever and I’m most certainly not going to start taking sides in the tiresome WordPress versus Movable Type war (I’m glad there are other tools out there should we ever wish to switch).
 MT looks like its going to be the right tool for us for a while to come.

-Bloggingblogsbusiness bloggingmovable typesix apart
+BloggingBlogsbusiness bloggingmovable typesix apart

 Adam Tinworth Twitter

-Adam is a lecturer, trainer and writer.
-He's been a blogger for over 20 years, and a journalist for more than 30.
-He lectures on audience strategy and engagement at City, University of London.
+Adam is a digital journalism lecturer, trainer and writer.
+He's been a blogger for over 20 years, a journalist for 30 and teaches audience strategy and engagement at City St George’s, London.

 Comments